 But if you want an automated membership site, you’ll need a little more advanced capabilities in your CRM/email marketing platform, such as tagging, automated sequences, and a two-way integration potential.

-And we've found ActiveCampaign to hit just the right balance between a robust CRM and a budget-friendly price.
+In our CRM comparison, we’ve found ActiveCampaign to hit just the right balance between a robust CRM and a budget-friendly price.

 (If you’re already an ActiveCampaign user, you know exactly what we’re talking about.)